 Don’t like the aftertaste of a certain type of food?
 A group of students at UC Berkeley’s Sutardja Center for Entrepreneurship and Technology might be able to help you edit it out using CRISPR technology.

-As a part of SCET’s Sustainable Foods Lab, Paramjyot Panesar, Juliet Hemmati and Fardeen Nekmard have been working this semester to eliminate the beany and bitter aftertaste of pea protein by editing the plant’s genes.
+As a part of SCET’s Alternative Meats Lab, Paramjyot Panesar, Juliet Hemmati and Fardeen Nekmard have been working this semester to eliminate the beany and bitter aftertaste of pea protein by editing the plant’s genes.
 Their project could mean a major breakthrough in the world of plant-based proteins.

 “Our current level of meat consumption as a species is not sustainable,” Nekmard said.
 “And a plant-based protein with no bitter taste offers us a ‘saving grace’ by providing an almost fresh start toward a brighter, healthier future.”